Finding a Top Financial Advisor Firm in Maryland

 Advisors at Harbor work with clients to develop a strategy that fits their life and goals.
 A mix of quantitative and qualitative analyses are used to develop investment strategies.
 Possible investments include stocks, bonds, index mutual funds and alternative investments.

 Quantitative analysis is done using only raw numbers; outside factors affecting the company won't be considered.
 Qualitative anaalysis, on the other hand, looks at the full story behind a company.
 If a new management team is hired or a new strategy is put in place, this analysis may cause stockpickers to buy or sell shares of the company.

 Heritage Investors Management Corp.

-For a firm with over $2 billion in assets under management (AUM), Bethesda-based financial advisor firm Heritage Investors Management Corp. has a very small advisory team with just seven advisors on staff.
-The team has an impressive number of advisor certifications though, as five chartered financial analysts (CFAs), five chartered investment counselors (CICs) and one certified public accountant (CPA) are employed here.
+Despite having billions in assets under management (AUM), Bethesda-based financial advisor firm Heritage Investors Management Corp. has a relatively small advisory team.
+The team has an impressive number of advisor certifications.
+The staff comprises five chartered financial analysts (CFAs) and three chartered investment counselors (CICs), as well as a certified public accountant (CPA).